 Firstly, the amount of receptor sites that are on the sensor; measured as megapixels has increased.
 Imrovements in microscale manufacturing have allowed to us cram more of these onto the sensor which will give you a better picture.
 However, adding megapixels can hinder the quality of the picture at a certain point.

-Moreover, dynamic range can cause brighter colors to be blown out and darker colors to lose details.
+Moreover, dynamic range will cause brighter colors to be blown out and darker colors to lose details.
 This can leave images distorted.
 Smart phones compensate for this by saving multiple frames at different exposure levels every time you press the shutter button.
 Then it will average these frames to minimize blur and noise.

 What else factors into the performance?

 Lastly, faster CPUs and GPUs allow all these features to happen.
 There are some phones are equipped with a ‘neural processor’ or ‘AI processor’.
 The AI can be trained to identify the subject of the video or photo.
 Then it will adjust the color processing to better capture the object.